Download entire folders on dropbox.com

-You can download the entire contents of a folder at once from the Dropbox website.
+You can download the entire contents of a folder from dropbox.com.

-Note: It's not possible to use the website to download an entire folder that's over 1 GB or that has over 10,000 files.
+Note: It's not possible to use dropbox.com to download an entire folder that's over 1 GB or that has over 10,000 files.
 If the folder is in your account, use the Dropbox desktop application to download the entire folder to your computer automatically.

 - Navigate to the folder you want to download.